 For your personal tasks—or the things at work that don't fit into a precise project—you can make extra lists in Asana that are only shared with specific people.
 Your own assigned tasks will also show up in your My Tasks view for a quick way to see the things you need to take care of.

 Whether you're working solo or with a team, you can automate Asana with Asana's Zapier integrations, letting you connect project information to other apps.
-Try one of the workflows below, or get inspiration from these automations from real users.
+Try one of the workflows below, or get inspiration from these popular Asana automations.

 Create new Asana tasks from new Google Calendar events

-Asana price: The free Basic plan includes unlimited projects, tasks, and storage; up to 15 users; and list, board, and calendar views.
-Upgrade for $10.99/user/month (billed annually) to the Premium plan that adds Gantt and timeline views, extensive reports, and Asana's "coming soon" AI feature.
+Asana price: The free Personal plan includes unlimited projects, tasks, and storage; 2 users; and list, board, and calendar views.
+Upgrade for $10.99/user/month (billed annually) to the Starter plan that adds Gantt and timeline views, extensive reports, and Asana AI.

 Best free project management software for customized task views